 configuration before deleting.

-- Read SDK Properties to learn more about properties.
+- Read gcloud CLI properties to learn more about properties.